Vanessa A. Clarkson

 B.Sc., Dietetics, M.Sc., Food Policy

-Vanessa is a Registered Nutritionist with over 15 years’ experience, specialising in infant, child and maternal nutrition, plant-based diets, sustainability and food systems.
+Vanessa is a researcher and consultant with over 15 years’ experience, specialising in infant, child and maternal nutrition, sustainability and food systems.

 Vanessa has a first class degree in dietetics (clinical nutrition) and achieved distinction in her masters degree in food policy.
-She has worked across sectors including governments, public agencies, nonprofit organisations, academic institutions and food businesses, to support a transition to food system that nourishes people and planet.
+She has worked across sectors including governments, public agencies, nonprofit organisations, academic institutions and food businesses, to support a transition to food system that nourishes all.

-Vanessa’s recipes and commentary have been widely published in national media outlets in the UK and Australia, where she has advocated for the importance of traditional foods that bring us pleasure and connection, beyond nourishment.
+Vanessa’s recipes and commentary have been widely published in national media outlets in the UK and Australia, where she has advocated for the importance of traditional foods that bring us pleasure and connection, as well as nourishment.

 Vanessa is a published author, with her first book Real Food for Babies and Toddlers, winning the Smallish Parenting magazine award for Best Family Cookbook.
 She is a mother of three boys and works, writes, cooks and grows on the beautiful Mornington Peninsula, in the Melbourne foodshed.